Stainless Stress Values

 Usually it is the job of the customer to specify the correct grade of stainless to use, but sometimes we have to ask for changes based on the operating temperature.
 The regular grade (TP304) has a maximum carbon content of 0.08%.
 TP304L has a maximum content of 0.035% and TP304H ranges form 0.04-0.010%

-304L is not listed for applications above 1200°F. Note G12 prohibits the use regular grade 304 above 1000°F unless the carbon content is above 0.04%.
+304L is not listed for applications above 1200°F. Note G12 prohibits the use of regular grade 304 above 1000°F unless the carbon content is above 0.04%.
 (There is no explanation for the difference between 1200°F for the 304L grade and 1000°F for 304 without the extra carbon.)
 304H always has 0.04% or greater carbon so no note is required for high temperature use.

 Dual certified stainless is produced by mills to meet the requirements of both 304 and 304L.
 From the above graph, the carbon content must be below 0.035%, and from the top table, the higher 75,000 tensile and 30,000 yield must be met.
 This is not a challenge for modern production methods.